cooperbran16/Common-Dispatch/README.md

 - Click the link icon again to remove the patch

 ### Recording Transmissions
-- Click the record button during active RX/TX to save audio
+- Click the download button next to the desired RX/TX to save audio
-- Recordings saved as WebM files with timestamps
+- Recordings saved as WAV files with timestamps

 ### Emergency Alerts
 - Configure emergency trigger DTMF code in settings (e.g., "911")